TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/characters.rst

 2. Beneficial Omens
 *******************

-Your birth was marked by strange omens, and your induc- tion was conducted at a time when the stars were at their peak.
-Members of your order speak about you in hushed tones, worried about the meaning of so many omens sur- rounding your entry into their ranks.
-Occasionally, mem- bers of your order will come to you with strange tests and tasks, seeking answers to questions they will not share with you.
+Your birth was marked by strange omens, and your induction was conducted at a time when the stars were at their peak.
+Members of your order speak about you in hushed tones, worried about the meaning of so many omens surrounding your entry into their ranks.
+Occasionally, members of your order will come to you with strange tests and tasks, seeking answers to questions they will not share with you.
 What was your strangest task?
 Did you complete it, and were there any notable omens during its completion?